ct1/guides/production_postgresql.md

 ### 4. Configure remote database in pgadmin
-Open pgadmin 4 in your local machine.
+Open pgAdmin 4 in your local machine.
 Configure a remote server You need to have a database created for your project Use the database-name and database-username used in step 1
 ```